sharpenrocks/Sharpen/CONTRIBUTING.md

 ## Code of Conduct

-Sharpen project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+*Sharpen* project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?

-There are many ways you can contribute to Sharpen.
+There are many ways you can contribute to *Sharpen*.
 Code contributions are just one of them.

 ### Spread The Word

-Spreading the word about Sharpen is probably the easiest way to contribute.
+Spreading the word about *Sharpen* is probably the easiest way to contribute.
 Here are some of the things you could do:

-- Tell your colleagues and friends about Sharpen.
+- Tell your colleagues and friends about *Sharpen*.
 - Give it a star on GitHub.
-- Leave a review on the [Sharpen's page on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ironcev.sharpen#review-details).
+- Leave a review on the [*Sharpen*'s page on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ironcev.sharpen#review-details).
-- Follow [Sharpen on Twitter](https://twitter.com/sharpenrocks).
+- Follow [*Sharpen* on Twitter](https://twitter.com/sharpenrocks).
 Twitt about it.
 - Write a blog post.

 ### Become an Endgame Runner

-As a [Sharpen's Endgame](https://github.com/sharpenrocks/Sharpen/wiki/Running-the-Endgame) runner you can help to test Sharpen's release candidates.
+As a [*Sharpen*'s Endgame](https://github.com/sharpenrocks/Sharpen/wiki/Running-the-Endgame) runner you can help to test *Sharpen*'s release candidates.
 Running the Endgame is easy and can take as little as a few minutes of your precious time.
-On the other hand, it contributes a lot to Sharpen's first-time quality.
+On the other hand, it contributes a lot to *Sharpen*'s first-time quality.
 To become a runner drop me an email at ironcev@hotmail.com.

 ### Report Bugs